arpit-builds/Spotify-clone/README.md

 **Note:** The JavaScript fetches songs using an IP and port (`http://192.168.1.9:3000/...`).
 For local use, update these URLs in `js/script.js` to match your server address (e.g., `http://localhost:3000/`).

+---

 ## Customization
 - Update styles in `css/style.css` and `css/utility.css`.
 - Replace images in `img/` with your preferred icons and logos.
 - Add new albums/songs by placing them in the appropriate directory structure.

+---

 ## Credits
-This project is for educational purposes and is not affiliated with or endorsed by Spotify.
+This project is for educational purposes learned form CodeWithHarry.
+It is not affiliated with or endorsed by Spotify.

-## License
-[MIT License](LICENSE) (add your license file if required)